chorusmobility/whitepaper-tezos-vanets/README.md

-This looks like a Whitepaper
+This looks like a Whitepaper on Tezos and VANETs